adfinis/virtesk/doc/security.rst

 -  **Physical network protection:** The network hardware (switches, servers, ...) should be physically protected.
-Only trusted persons shall be allowed to administrate switches or to plug cables into switches.
+Only trusted persons should be allowed to administrate switches or to plug cables into switches.
 -  **Dedicated rollout network:** A dedicated rollout network is used for rollout.
 System administrators need to switch VLANs (or cables)